Energy drink: Caffeinated alcoholic drink

 Caffeinated alcoholic drinks are also sold in some countries in a wide variety of formulations.
-The American products Four Loko and Joose originally combined caffeine and alcohol before caffeinated alcoholic drinks were banned in the U.S. in 2010.
+The American products Four Loko and Joose originally combined caffeine and alcohol before caffeinated alcoholic drinks were banned in the US in 2010.

 Chemistry

-Energy drinks generally contain methylxanthines (including caffeine), B vitamins, carbonated water, and high-fructose corn syrup or sugar (for non-diet versions).
-Other common ingredients are guarana, yerba mate, açaí, and taurine, plus various forms of ginseng, maltodextrin, inositol, carnitine, creatine, glucuronolactone, sucralose or ginkgo biloba.
-The sugar in non-diet energy drinks is food energy, while there is no scientific evidence that addition of other ingredients has any effect on human health.
+Energy drinks may contain caffeine, B vitamins, carbonated water, high-fructose corn syrup, sucralose or sugar (for non-diet versions).
+Other common ingredients are yerba mate, açaí, taurine, ginseng, maltodextrin, inositol, carnitine, creatine, glucuronolactone or ginkgo biloba.

 In the United States, the caffeine content of energy drinks is in the range of 40 to 250 mg per 8 fluid ounce (237 ml) serving.
-The Food and Drug Administration recommends that 400 mg per day is safe for adults, while 1200 mg per day can be toxic.
+The FDA recommends that 400 mg per day is safe for adults (excluding pregnant people), while 1200 mg per day can be toxic.

 Demographics

 Globally, energy drinks are typically attractive to youths and young adults.
-One study revealed that the amount of caffeine being consumed was 227 milligrams per day among young adults ages 20 through 39, compared to their non-consumer counterparts, who only consumed about 52.1 milligrams of caffeine per day.

 Sales and trends

 In 2017, global energy drink sales were about 44 billion euros.
-The United States market for energy drinks is forecast to reach $19 billion by 2021.
-Male consumers 18–35 years old and Hispanics were influential in growing the category through 2016.
 In 2017, manufacturers were modifying the composition of energy drinks for reduced or no sugar content and lower calories, caffeine content, "clean" labels to reflect the use of organic ingredients, exotic flavors, and ingredients that may affect mood.

+The global energy drink market was estimated to be worth $45.80 billion in 2020 and is predicted to grow at an annual rate of 8.2% to reach $108.40 billion by 2031.

+Market share

+In 2020, Red Bull had the largest global market share among energy drinks, at 43%, followed by Monster Energy at 39%, Rockstar Energy at 10%, and Amp and NOS, at 3% each.

 Regulations

 Some countries have certain restrictions on the sale and manufacture of energy drinks.
 A ban was challenged in the European Court of Justice in 2004 and consequently lifted.

+73 countries and territories have implemented policies such as taxation, bans within schools, sale bans, labeling, and marketing restrictions on energy drinks, usually to reduce consumption among those under a certain age.

+Argentina

+In December 2017, Argentina adopted Article 26 of the Internal Revenue Law, which says that beverages containing caffeine and taurine, whether supplemented or not, as defined by the Argentina Food Code, will be taxed at 10% (ad valorum tax).